Concern (horse): Three-year-old season

 Concern established himself as one of his crop's top three-year-olds by winning two big races and finishing in the money in each of his twelve starts as a sophomore.
 He started the season with three stakes placings in the spring at Oaklawn Park in Arkansas.
 In each successive stakes, he improved, beginning with a third-place finish in the Great West Stakes.
-He followed that up with a runner-up finish under jockey Francine Villeneuve in the grade three Rebel Stakes to Judge T. C. In April, Concern scored the second biggest win of his career under Garrett Gomez in the $500,000 grade two Arkansas Derby.
+He followed that up with a runner-up finish under jockey Francine Villeneuve in the grade three Rebel Stakes to Judge T. C. In April, Concern scored the second-biggest win of his career under Garrett Gomez in the $500,000 Grade II Arkansas Derby.
 He ran the 1-1/8 mile distance in 1:48.1 in a field of nine, defeating Blumin Affair and Silver Goblin.

-His connections then made the decision to bypass the Kentucky Derby in favor of being fresh for the hometown $750,000 grade one Preakness Stakes at Pimlico Race Course.
-In the second leg of the Triple Crown, Concern was taken way back early trailing 15 lengths down the backstretch.
-Then he unleashed his late rush and made up about a dozen lengths, finishing third behind Tabasco Cat and Derby winner Go for Gin in the "Run for the Black-Eyed Susans."
+His connections then bypassed the Kentucky Derby in favor of the hometown $750,000 Grade I Preakness Stakes at Pimlico Race Course.
+In the second leg of the Triple Crown, Concern was taken back early, trailing by 15 lengths down the backstretch.
+Then he unleashed his late rush and made up about a dozen lengths, finishing third behind Tabasco Cat and Derby winner Go for Gin.

-After his Preakness placing, Concern wheeled back in three weeks to place third in the grade three Round Table Stakes at Arlington Park.
+After his Preakness placing, Concern wheeled back in three weeks to place third in the Grade III Round Table Stakes at Arlington Park.
 Two weeks later, he raced in the $300,000 grade two Ohio Derby and finished second in the field of nine to Exclusive Praline.
 He then finished third in the $500,000 Haskell Invitational to Holy Bull.
 Later that summer, he attempted to run down Holy Bull again in the $750,000 grade one Travers Stakes at Saratoga Race Course.
-He finished second by a neck but defeated Dual Classic winner Tabasco Cat.
+He finished second by a neck but came in ahead of dual Classic winner Tabasco Cat.

-In the autumn of 1994, he shipped to Canada to race in the nine furlong grade two Molson Export Million Stakes placing third to Dramatic Gold.
+In the autumn of 1994, he shipped to Canada to race in the nine furlong Grade II Molson Export Million Stakes, placing third to Dramatic Gold.
 Two weeks later, he lost narrowly to Soul of the Matter in the $750,000 grade one Super Derby.

-Concern achieved his greatest success using his come-from-behind running style in moving from last to first, again beating Tabasco Cat and Dramatic Gold in the 1994 Breeders' Cup Classic.
+Concern rallied from last to first, beating Tabasco Cat and Dramatic Gold, in the 1994 Breeders' Cup Classic.